GRAINS-US corn, soybeans extend losses on forecast for rains

 since 1988 but the rate of decline was slowing.
 Crop ratings

-were seen stabilising in the next few weeks due to forecasts for
+were seen stabilizing in the next few weeks due to forecasts for

 improving weather conditions.